 Not only for meat, but also for pig feed and genetics Russia ceased to be overly dependent on imports: about 10% says Kovalev.
 In the last couple of years, many feed plants and pig breeding herds have been built.
 Only amino acids, animal health products, vitamins and machines are still being imported on a large scale.

 Russia at a glance

 Russia is the world’s largest country, but is relatively thinly populated when compared to India or China.
 Russia’s population was estimated at 147 million in 2016 – about the same as Germany and France combined.
 Moscow is by far the largest city with over 12 million inhabitants within city limits.
 Pork is part of Russia’s cuisine depending on location and cultural and religious preference.
 Traditional Russian meat dishes that can include pork are e.g. golubtsy (stuffed cabbage rolls) and pelmeni (dumplings).
-The majority of the population is either Christian (orthodox) or non-religious; a 6.5% share of muslims can be found mainly the Caucasian regions.
+The majority of the population is either Christian (orthodox) or non-religious; a 6.5% share of Muslims can be found mainly in the Caucasus region.